-- (i) In Figure 9.3, the representative firm is in a long-run equilibrium.
-P^e = minimum point of ATC.
-Normal profits are earned, and hence economic profit = 0. - (ii) Suppose demand increases from D^1 to D^2 .
-Price rises to p_1 and exceeds the minimum point of ATC.
-Thus, positive economic profits are earned.

-- (iii) New firms enter the industry.
-Supply starts to increase from S_1 , and then price starts to fall. - (iv) Supply continues to increase while economic profits are being made.
-The increase of supply will not stop until it reaches the new supply curve S_2 , where $P^e =$ minimum point of ATC again. - (v) In the long run, a larger quantity is supplied at the same initial price level.
+- (i) In Figure 9.3, the representative firm is in long-run equilibrium where P^e is the minimum point of ATC.
+Normal profits are earned, and hence, economic profit = 0. - (ii) Suppose demand increases from D^1 to D^2 .
+Price rises to p_1 and exceeds the minimum point of ATC, leading to positive economic profits. - (iii) New firms enter the industry, and supply starts to increase from S_1 , causing the price to start falling. - (iv) Supply continues to increase while economic profits are being made.
+The increase of supply will not stop until it reaches the new supply curve S_2 , where P^e is the minimum point of ATC again. - (v) In the long run, a larger quantity is supplied at the same initial price level.